pktmasseta/pktmasseta.github.io/_activities/houseprojects.md

 ###### 4th Bath Mural

-The talented PKT Team Mural set its sights upon the underwater mural in 4th bath and transformed the room into a Dr. Seuss world.
-Now you can watch Horton Hatch the Doublay as you hatch one yourself.
+The talented PKT Team Mural set its sights upon the underwater mural in 4th bath and transformed the room into Rick & Morty world.